 Talent separating the upper portion from the polycarbonate base.

-Obtain a rectangular cover glass and clean the surfaces of the cover glass in an ultrasonic bath [1] and treat one side with a 0.1 milligrams per milliliter solution of Poly-D-Lysine at room temperature for 5 minutes before drying at 60 degrees Celsius for 30 minutes [2].
+Obtain a rectangular cover glass and clean the surfaces of the cover glass in an ultrasonic bath [1].
+Treat one side with a 0.1 milligrams per milliliter solution of Poly-D-Lysine at room temperature for 5 minutes, before drying at 60 degrees Celsius for 30 minutes [2].

 Talent cleaning a cover glass in an ultrasonic bath.